Nature & Recreation

 Pepperwood’s 3,200 acre preserve serves as a refuge for over 900 species of plants and animals.
 We are leaders in ecosystem-climate research, producing critical science to help guide our region’s natural resource management and conservation planning.

-Watch Wild Wonders: Pollinators
+Watch Wild Wonders: Pollinator

 Join Pepperwood Preserve for a close-up exploration of pollinators.
 Learn how and why these creatures work with flowers.